If you have a question about the ratings, check out the Attack FAQ

 Art examples are under the spoilers.

 contain any content that require a filter.
 It is safe to click them on the Attack Guide.)

 Defined by the overall detail of an attack, and is determined by the artist’s intent and chosen style.

 Contains repetitive or visible construction lines, or very messy lines.
 These are often early stages of drawings with many stray marks and rough forms.

 Clean Sketch / Lined / Lineless:

-Features clean lineart, clean sketches, or doesn’t use linework but has clear shape and silhouette.
-These drawings have very little to no visible construction lines
+Features clean lineart, clean sketches, or works that don't use linework but have clearly defined shapes and silhouettes.
+These drawings have very little to no visible construction lines.

 Refers to the value applied to an attack.
 Includes monochrome drawings.
 Canvas color is not considered when rating a drawing.